Suspending your studies

 If you are based at one of our UK partner colleges you should follow the same process.
 You can also seek guidance from staff based at your college.

-If you wish to suspend your studies on an NHS Student Bursary programme or PGCE programme you will need to contact the Programme Leader for your course.
+Suspensions from these programmes are dealt with on a case-by-case basis.
+If you wish to suspend your studies on an ITE or PGCE course you will need to contact the Programme Leader for your course.

 If you are an international student, you should be aware that making a change to your course will have implications on your immigration status and the completion of your studies.